DevelopWithAyush/fileuploadtoaws/README.md

 1. Start the server with `npm run dev`
 2. Navigate to `http://localhost:3000/api-docs` in your browser
 3. You'll see the upload endpoint with documentation
-4. For testing file uploads:
+4. For testing image upload:
    - Find the `/upload` endpoint
    - Click "Try it out"
-   - Use the file selectors to choose files for each field (file, documents, images)
+   - Use the file selector to choose an image file for the `images` field
    - Click "Execute" to test the upload
-   - View the response with the uploaded file details
+   - View the response with the uploaded image details

 ## Client Integration Examples